Monroe 740 Desktop Calculator

 Bottom View Minus Cabinet (Note Tank-Like Mechanical Structure)

-The electronic brains of the Monroe 740 consist of a total of fourteen circuit boards (approximately 11" wide and 3 1/2" high) crammed with discrete transistors, diodes, resistors, and capacitors.
+The electronic brains of the Monroe 740 consist of a total of fourteen circuit boards (each approximately 11" wide and 3 1/2" high) crammed with discrete transistors, diodes, resistors, and capacitors.
 The boards are positioned low in the chassis, with card guides holding the circuit boards in place.
 Each printed circuit board has traces on the back side, and components and jumper wires on the front side.

 The Left-Side of the 740 Chassis, with Connectors and Wire Harness